roberto-nai/ED-DASHBOARD-2025/README.md

 ### PPM with Embeddings:

 ## Data Availability
-The event log is not public due to privacy constraints; contact the corresponding author for access.<!-- (roberto.nai@unito.it)-_>
+The event log is not public due to privacy constraints; contact the corresponding author for access.<!-- (roberto.nai@unito.it)-->